 Within one week of the end of a tournament, completed results must be reported to the Tournament Results Chair .
 USAPA member numbers and expiration dates must be included to ensure accurate identification.

 Tournament Management Software

 Tournament directors are highly encouraged to use a tournament software management system such as pickleballtournaments.com, which is approved for all tournaments.
 PickleballTournaments.com includes USAPA membership verification capability and reporting.
 If using other software, Tournament Directors are required to obtain and report all players USAPA Member numbers and membership expiration dates in addition to submitting tournament results.

 Tournament Director Responsibilities

 It is the responsibility of the Tournament Director to be certain that players are competing in the correct events based on age or rating.
 For a list of Approved Events Click here.
-Allowing ineligible players to compete in a bracket impacts the awarding of points.
+Allowing ineligible players to compete in a bracket impacts the sanctioning.
 Questions about combining brackets can be addressed to: USAPA Tournament Coordinator.
 If any players join or renew USAPA membership at the tournament, please let us know.
-USAPA Membership needs to be confirmed before we can award Tournament points.
 A player’s age in a sanctioned tournament will be determined by the player’s age on December 31.
 An exception will be made if a state senior games organization mandates a different date in their tournament.